Understanding Stress

-Stress is a normal part of urban life.
-It has both negative and positive sides to it.
+Stress is a part of urban life.
+It has both its pros and cons.
 Stress can provide us with the motivation needed for enhancement of work efficiency and performance.
-However, chronic and/or excessive stress will adversely affect our physical, mental and social well-being.
+However, chronic and excessive stress will adversely affect our physical, mental and social well-being.
 Therefore, stress management is essential to our physical and mental health.

 1. Common Sources of Stress for Elderly Persons